A Unifying Approach to Probabilistic Testing Equivalences: Introduction

-In this paper, we aim to extend the model-independent approach to the setting of probabilistic testing equivalences.
-Although this approach abstracts away from the specific details of any particular model, it remains essential to select a concrete model for a case study.
-We focus on the RCCS model, which enables direct comparison with classical testing equivalences on CCS.
+In this paper, we aim to extend the unifying approach to the setting of probabilistic testing equivalences.
+We select a concrete model, the RCCS model, for a case study, which enables direct comparison with classical testing equivalences on CCS.
 We primarily focus on the may equivalence and the fair equivalence, since it is well-known that the may equivalence is compatible with the fair equivalence~\cite{brinksma_FairTesting_1995,natarajan_DivergenceFairTesting_1995}, whereas it is not compatible with the must equivalence~\cite{denicola_TestingEquivalencesProcesses_1984}.
-More specifically, we provide two types of characterizations: the observer-based external characterizations and the model-independent characterizations.
+More specifically, we provide two types of characterizations: the observer-based external characterizations and the unifying internal characterizations.
 These characterizations coincide and can be regarded as probabilistic extensions of classical $\May$ and $\FS$.
+Our testing equivalences are all \emph{congruence relations}: they are closed under all the operations of our concern.
+This is quite significant for a full-fledged interaction model.
+In most previous studies, equivalence relations are defined for models that disown the concurrent composition operator or the recursion operator.

 A comprehensive spectrum of behavioral equivalences (including testing equivalences~\cite{denicola_TestingEquivalencesProcesses_1984} and bisimilarities~\cite{milner_CommunicationConcurrency_1989,vanglabbeek_BranchingTimeAbstraction_1996}) has been given in~\cite{vanglabbeek_LinearTimeBranching_1993}.
-A more careful comparison of these equivalences, in terms of the inclusion $\subseteq$, would be instructive in the probabilistic settings.
+Inspired by this, we conduct a detailed comparison of these equivalences with respect to their inclusion relations~$\subseteq$, a perspective that offers valuable insight in probabilistic settings.
+Beyond comparing different probabilistic equivalences within a single model, a further natural question is whether our approach coincides with existing notions of probabilistic testing equivalences across different models.
+While research on probabilistic fair testing remains rather limited, probabilistic may equivalence has been extensively studied~\cite{deng_SemanticsProbabilisticProcesses_2014, yi_TestingProbabilisticNondeterministic_1992}.
+We believe that our notion is consistent with several established definitions, especially those introduced by Deng et al.~\cite{DBLP:journals/lmcs/DengGHM08}.
+To substantiate this claim and reinforce the unifying nature of our approach, we conducted a case study on the pCSP model.
+The resulting equivalences indeed corroborate this correspondence.